 The principal focus of science teaching in upper key stage 2 is to enable pupils to develop a deeper understanding of a wide range of scientific ideas.
 They do this through exploring and talking about their ideas; asking their own questions about scientific phenomena; and analysing functions, relationships and interactions more systematically.
 At upper key stage 2 children encounter more abstract ideas and begin to recognise how these ideas help them to understand and predict how the world operates.
 They also begin to recognise that scientific ideas change and develop over time.
 They select the most appropriate ways to answer science questions using different types of scientific enquiry, including observing changes over different periods of time, noticing patterns, grouping and classifying things, carrying out comparative and fair tests and finding things out using a wide range of secondary sources of information.
 Pupils also draw conclusions based on their data and observations, use evidence to justify their ideas, and use their scientific knowledge and understanding to explain their findings.

 Within each Key Stage children will be expected to be working scientifically, this enables children to link scientific methods and skills to the content which they are studying.
 Science is all around us, children will naturally ask scientific questions from a young age and are intrinsically curious about the world around them.
-At Kingsnorth science is also about trying to find the answers to these questions in a fun, practical and meaningful way.
-From a reception child testing if the toys in the water tray float or sink to a Year 5 child recreating the water cycle.
+At Kingsnorth CEP School, Science is also about trying to find the answers to these questions in a fun, practical and meaningful way.
+From a reception child testing if the toys in the water tray float or sink, to a Year 5 child recreating the water cycle.